Install Arch Linux on ZFS

 Installation

 To install Arch Linux on ZFS, you need to use an installation medium with the ZFS modules.
 You can either add the modules to the official ISO or create a custom image.
+Alternatively, you may also choose to skip installing ZFS modules onto archiso yourself altogether and use an alternative iso instead.

 Get ZFS module on archiso system